azwinlam/My-Logbook-Visualized/README.md

 # My Logbook Visualized: Project Overview
+* Objective: To produce simple graphs that give  insight on the pilot's career based on their logbooks.
-* Created a python script that can take the standardized digital logbook issued by Cathay Pacific Group and produce simple graphs that give some insight on the pilot's career.
+* Method: Created a python script that can take the standardized digital logbook issued by Cathay Pacific Group and generate standard graphs for all pilots.

 ## Code and Resources Used
 **Python Version:** 3.9.1